ahmadkhotibulu/WebApp-GaussJordan-BatikDindaHayu/README.md

 - First, import the MySQL database in folder `## DATABASE`.
 - Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
 - Install and update dependency using `composer i` and `composer update` command.
+- Start your build process.
+Run your build process with `npm run dev`
 - To run the web server do `php spark serve` command.

 ## Server Requirements